 If you are installing more than one console, each console must be set to a different address.
 The default address setting is (1) - this is adequate if only one console is being used.
-The choices at the bottom are 1-16.
-When making your choice, choose an address between 1-8, then press the # (pound) key.
+The choices at the bottom are 1-16; however, the OmniLT only supports 4 consoles.
+When making your choice, choose an address between 1-4, then press the # (pound) key.